Wasif Shaqil

 Intro

-I am Wasif Shaqil and I have recently completed my Master’s degree in Physics (Astronomy & Astrophysics) at the University of Hamburg in April 2025.
-My master’s thesis, "Tidal Interaction in the Galactic Center: The Case of X7", supervised by Dr. Diego Calderón and Prof. Dr. Stephan Rosswog, focused on the dynamics of a unique gas and dust feature known as X7 near the supermassive black hole, Sagittarius A*.
-This work resulted in a publication in Astronomy & Astrophysics, in collaboration with researchers from Chile and the US, including Nobel Laureate Andrea Ghez.
+I completed my Master’s degree in Physics (Astronomy & Astrophysics) at the University of Hamburg in April 2025.
+My master’s thesis, "Tidal Interaction in the Galactic Center: The Case of X7", supervised by Dr. Diego Calderón and Prof. Dr. Stephan Rosswog, focused on the dynamics of an enigmatic gaseous and dusty feature known as X7 near the supermassive black hole, Sagittarius A*.
+This work resulted in a publication in Astronomy & Astrophysics, in collaboration with researchers from Chile and the US, including 2020 Nobel Laureate Andrea Ghez.

 Research